2bdkid/Online-Store/README.md

 ## StoreServer

-StoreServer is the name my online store service.
+StoreServer is the name of my online store service.
 The system consists of one server backend, and many client programs.
 Client programs and the backend communicate through Remote Method Invocation.